bcgov/von/docs/_how_to/IIW Demo Guide.md

 ## Introduction

 In late March 2019, the VON team created [AgentBook](/news/2019-03-28-Global-Connection) to demonstrate the interoperability of independently created agents.
 These agents were able to successfully establish DID-based communication channels.
 Now, with **IIWBook**, we've added a (literal) new layer by extending the core of AgentBook with the ability to exchange verifiable credentials.
-Even more exciting, through collaboration with Streetcred and Spark New Zealand, we  have a [mobile agent](/news/2019-04-03-Mobile-Agent) (or two!).
+Even more exciting, through collaboration with [Streetcred.id](https://Streetcred.id) and Spark New Zealand, we  have a [mobile agent](/news/2019-04-03-Mobile-Agent) (or two!).

 This IIWBook demo is one of the first examples of a full verifiable credential-based exchange where participants will be able to establish digital trust.
 This will be accomplished via two verifiable credential issuing services and the ability of participants to connect to each other, agent-to-agent, and request proofs based on the credentials they have received from these issuing services.

 The following is a guide to get started with the IIWBook demo.
-Grab your IOS device (sorry Android users...soon!) and let's get started!
+Grab your phone and let's get started!

 ## Demonstration Overview